 Does your team blame, complain about, and fail to support you when you need them most?
-Do you wish you had a way to change these behaviors and inspire your team instead?
+Do you wish you had a way to change these behaviours and inspire your team instead?
 Of course, you do.
 We all do.

 But the answer might not be what you think…